callumflack/gulp-boilerplate/README.md

 Gulp Boilerplate
 ================

-Forked from @drewbarontini's [boilerplate](https://github.com/drewbarontini/noise), then adapted for my basic needs.
+Forked from Drew Barontini's [boilerplate](https://github.com/drewbarontini/noise), then adapted for my basic needs.

 What does this particular Gulp setup do?